digiltd/oh-rtd-test/Hardware-FAQ.md

 Use Win32DiskImager (or dd on Linux/OSX) to make ISO image on micro-SD card (4 GB  minimum.
 UHS-1 speed recommended)

 **3. Increase size of partition**
-If you have a larger card, increase the partition.
+If your SD card is larger than 4GB, increase the partition.

 **4. Install Java Hard Floating point**
 Download Java ARMHF from Oracle if its not already present.

-**5. Use symlinks if you use more than one USB port for bindings.**  See section on Symlinks (https://github.com/openhab/openhab/wiki/Samples-Tricks#how-to-configure-openhab-to-connect-to-device-symlinks-on-linux)
+**5. Use symlinks if you use more than one USB port for bindings.**  Create or add to existing file (/etc/udev/rules.d/50-usb-serial.rules) a rule like the following:

+SUBSYSTEM=="tty", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", SYMLINK+="zwave", MODE="0666"
+SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", SYMLINK+="rfxcom", MODE="0666"

+to get  IdVendor and IdProduct,  you need type in the following:
+   "sudo udevadm info -q all -n /dev/ttyUSB0"

+There you can find the "ID_VENDOR_ID", "ID_MODEL_ID" .
+Replace these IDs in the rule and save the file.
+Now your stick can be referenced in OpenHab config  as "/dev/zwave".

 **6. Install and setup OpenHAB**   Follow instructions at Quick Setup or use apt-get as below (https://github.com/openhab/openhab/issues/641?source=cc)